Search by category, archive or keyword

 The first new drug is called Zubsolv, which combines buprenorphine and naloxone, both of which have been used to treat opiate addiction.
 Zubsolv, which is made by Swedish drugmaker Orexo, is a tablet that dissolves under the tongue and comes in a menthol flavor.

-Like other treatments, Zubsolv is to be used as a maintenance treatment with counseling and psychosocial support, for those suffering from opiate addiction.
+Like other treatments, Zubsolv is to be used as a maintenance treatment with counseling and psychosocial support for those suffering from opiate addiction.
 But patients will require less of this drug to achieve the same results as currently used treatments.

-Others like Suboxone, Subutex and Bunavail come as film strips to be dissolved under the tongue.
+Others like Suboxone, Subutex, and Bunavail come as film strips to be dissolved under the tongue.
 They have been introduced over the last decade and are also highly effective in helping patients with their opioid dependence.

-However, beware of abuse of these treatments, for they can also lead to addiction.
+However, beware of the abuse of these treatments, for they can also lead to addiction.
 Suboxone, because it’s popularly prescribed, has produced its own addiction epidemic as well as a few deaths from abusing it.
 These particular treatment drugs are to be placed under the tongue, while patients have been known to dissolve the film in water and inject the drug directly into the bloodstream, causing complications and death.

 This is why Zubsolv is considered a breakthrough.
 As a tablet, it cannot be dissolved as easily.